codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_TypeCasts_RemovedTypeCasts.md

-Detect use of deprecated/removed type casts.PHP version All
+Detect use of deprecated/removed type casts.
+PHP version All